rigetti/pyquil/docs/source/qvm.rst

 The program execution itself is sent from pyQuil to quantum computer endpoints, which will be one of two options:

-  - A Rigetti Quantum Virtual Machine (QVM)
+  - A Quantum Virtual Machine (QVM)
-  - A Rigetti Quantum Processing Unit (QPU)
+  - A Quantum Processing Unit (QPU)

 Within pyQuil, there is a :py:class:`~pyquil.api.QVM` object and a :py:class:`~pyquil.api.QPU` object which use the exposed APIs of the QVM and QPU servers, respectively.